sthakur369/BLACKCOFFER-PowerBI/README.md

 # BLACKCOFFER-PowerBI
--I have already cleaned the dataset
+-This is a real Dataset not a dummy and I have already cleaned the dataset

+-Dataset is about all the World Bank Active/Closed and many projects, accross the world till 2022

 -You can open th PowerBI file directly from PowerBI desktop